 1. Thangka Paintings

-With a dominant Hindu and Buddhist population, some of the best souvenirs from Nepal have a religious significance and meaning, reflecting the faith and culture of the people.
+With dominant Hindu and Buddhists, some of the best souvenirs from Nepal have a religious significance and meaning.
+They reflect the faith and culture of the people.
+Such is Thangka Painting.

-The Thangka is not a flat art like an oil painting or acrylic painting but consists of a picture panel which is painted or embroidered over which a textile is mounted and then cover with silk.
+It is not a flat art like an oil painting or acrylic painting but consists of a picture panel which is painted or embroidered over which a textile is mounted and then covered in silk.